Financial Wellness

 Canada Pension Plan (CPP)

 Canada Pension Plan provides monthly payments to those who contributed to it during their working years.
 To qualify, they must be no less than 60 years old and have made at least one valid contribution.
 They can choose to take CPP as early as age 60 or as late as age 70.
 The earlier they take it, the lower their monthly payments will be.
-Learn more here.

 Old Age Security (OAS)

 Old age security is available after the age of 65.
-It is one of the few governmental benefits that are fully taxable.
-Retirees may be automatically enrolled in OAS depending on certain conditions, but usually need to apply.
+It is one of the few governmental benefits that is fully taxable.
+Retirees may be automatically enrolled in OAS depending on certain conditions but usually need to apply.
 The amount that is paid is based on how long they have lived in Canada or certain countries after the age of 18.
 It is also possible to defer receiving OAS to age 70 and receive a higher monthly payment.

-3. Create several streams of retirement income
+3. Educate your employees about creating several streams of retirement income

 geowing investment1

-4. Take advantage of employer contributions
+4. Remind them to take advantage of employer contributions

-If you offer a company-sponsored retirement or savings plan with matching contributions encourage your employees to take advantage of it.
+If you offer a company-sponsored retirement or savings plan with matching contributions, encourage your employees to take advantage of it.
 This can be done through education, automatic enrollment, or making the plan mandatory.
 The employer contribution will increase the employee's savings and quickly boost their retirement fund.
 Furthermore, depending on the plan, the organization's matching deposits will grow tax-free, helping the employee to save up faster.

 Risk is tied to time and it is important to set aside funds for short, medium, and long-term goals, choosing the savings or investment types that are most appropriate for each timeline.
 Strategies take the emotion out of investing.
 When the market is volatile and interest rates are rising, investors who stay the course and wait it out achieve long-term success.